isaacholt100/isaacholt/public/maths-notes/year-3/quantum-comp/quantum-comp.typ

         lstick($ket(a_1) = ket(0)$), targ(), targ(), 3, ctrl(-1), 1, ctrl(-2), ctrl(-2), 2, ctrl(-3), meter(), setwire(2), rstick($Z_1 Z_0$), nl,
         lstick($ket(a_0) = ket(0)$), 2, targ(), targ(), 1, ctrl(-1), 2, ctrl(-1), 1, ctrl(-4), ctrl(-4), meter(), setwire(2), rstick($Z_2 Z_0$)
     ))
+    where the measurements are to reset the ancilla so they can be reused.
 ]
 #note[
     We cannot use less than 3 qubits, since to encode with $n$ qubits, we need $n + 1$ orthogonal two-dimensional subspaces, which is possible in $2^n$-dimensional $n$ qubit Hilbert space iff $2^n >= 2(n + 1)$.